Building Our Internal Portal with SharePoint: Introducing THT SALON

 In addition, employees can check the company's business plans and related information at any time, helping them better understand how their individual roles contribute to the organization as a whole.

-We also compiled video content and learning materials to create an educational section that employees can use to make productive use of their downtime.
+We also consolidated educational content, including videos and materials, so that employees can make effective use of their downtime.

-Next, we focused on infrastructure tools that support efficient administrative communication, interdepartmental communication, and the development of junior staff, regardless of whether employees are working at headquarters, assigned to a permanent site, traveling on business, or working remotely.
+Next, we focused on implementing infrastructure tools that would improve administrative communication, interdepartmental collaboration, and the speed to proficiency, whether at headquarters, on-site with clients, on business trips, or working remotely.

 Did you have difficulties building it?

 (T) It took me some time to fully understand the quirks and limitations of SharePoint's user interface and feature set.
 I was surprised to find that there was very little information available online.
 Because of the limitations in design and layout customization, I spent a significant amount of time exploring workarounds.
-Over time, however, I realized that the lack of flexibility isn't a drawback, in fact, Microsoft's approach allows users to quickly and efficiently master the tool through a simplified, streamlined interface.
+However, we eventually came to realize that limited flexibility isn't a drawback.
+On the contrary, we came to understand Microsoft's strategy: by narrowing down choices, they enable users to navigate and master the tool quickly and simply.

-Even after implementing certain functions, we had to carefully design the user interface to make it genuinely user-friendly.
+Even after implementing the features, we had to carefully design the user interface to make it genuinely user-friendly.
 This required not only an engineer's perspective, but also a designer's mindset.
-As the project progressed, we compiled a manual with practical tips and step-by-step procedures, which became a valuable internal resource, helping us accumulate and share knowledge across the company.
+As we built the portal, we simultaneously documented the tips and procedures into a manual.
+This allowed us to successfully accumulate institutional knowledge within the company.

 How is it going after the implementation?

-(H) It may seem like a small thing, but the staff self-introduction pages have been very well received.
-They allow us to share aspects of our colleagues' personalities that we might not have been aware of before.
+(H) Although it's a simple feature, the staff self-introduction page has been very well-received.
+It allows us to share aspects of our employees' personalities that we didn't know much about before.

-These little discoveries spark casual conversations, which makes work-related communication smoother and more enjoyable.
-By centralizing scattered work documents, posting announcements and updates that previously went unshared, and maintaining a contact directory, communication between departments has become noticeably more fluid.
+These little discoveries spark casual conversations, which in turn make work-related communication smoother and even more enjoyable.
+By centralizing scattered work documents, posting announcements or updates that were not shared before, and providing a company-wide contact directory, I feel that interdepartmental communication has become noticeably more seamless than before.

-(H) To further encourage employee engagement with the platform, we plan to make its use a part of everyone's daily routine.
-We're also considering fun initiatives like staff credential features and a relay-style diary.
-Since this is a LAB Project, we hope users enjoy it as much as we, the administrators, do.
-Our goal is to establish it as part of a new company culture.
+(H) To further boost engagement, our next step is to make using the portal a daily habit.
+We're also considering fun initiatives like a certification information and a relay-style blog.
+Since this is a LAB PROJECT, nothing would make us happier than seeing our users become as passionate about the platform as the administrators are.
+Our goal is to establish it as part of the company's new culture.

-(T) Looking ahead, we hope to offer this as an optional package for cloud-based system implementations, and even as a starter kit for virtual offices in the metaverse.
+(T) Looking ahead, we envision packaging this as a startup-style plan that could serve as an optional component for our company's cloud solutions, and eventually extend to virtual offices in the metaverse.

-To make that possible, we'll continue gaining operational experience while pushing the limits of what SharePoint can do.
-On its own, SharePoint primarily functions as a pull-based system.
+To achieve this, we'll continue gaining operational experience while pushing the limits of SharePoint.
+For instance, SharePoint on its own primarily functions as a pull-based system.
 But by integrating it with tools like Power Automate and PowerApps, we can transform it into a push-based system.
 This approach allows us to deliver real value while keeping costs minimal.

 Please share a message for those reading this.